RiEnRiu/pyCode/README.md

 # pyCode
-This is some of the code I use in my work.
+This is some code I usually use in image data preprocessing for image recognition.